ProxiBlue/vagrant-communicator-docker/README.md

 edit, and put back container hosts files.
 The assumption that vagrant SSH communicator makes, is that all containers have SSH - They do not.

-This communicator will make vagrant tasks that require SSH, to interact with the docker instances, as if SSH exists.
+This communicator will make vagrant tasks that require SSH, interact with the docker instances, as if SSH exists, by using the Docker API.

 ## Installation